How to Dump, Clean and Protect Your RV's Blackwater Tank

 Here are the directions for doing a deep cleaning:

 As stated above, you will need to either use your built in pressure cleaning system or a special wand like the one shown below after you have deep cleaned your tank.
+(I used it for years prior to buying a coach that had a built in backwash system because, although there are other types, this one was efficient, easy to use and stored well.)

 - Drain the waste water completely.